 Moving from one MAT to another requires careful medical planning.
 Your buprenorphine doctor must assess several factors, including your current methadone dose, lifestyle and overall health.
 After an initial evaluation, your doctor will create a plan to help you move from one medication to another.

 The more methadone you take right now, the higher your risk of potential withdrawal.
 You and your doctor may decide to lower your methadone dose slowly before deciding to switch to Suboxone, or you may choose to change immediately from methadone to Suboxone without first tapering your methadone dose.
 This should be a decision you and your doctor make together.

 Usually, it is recommended that patients stop methadone at least 36 hours before starting Suboxone.
 If Suboxone is taken too soon after methadone, it can cause precipitated withdrawal syndrome, which can make patients feel sick.

 The best time to take your first dose of Suboxone is when you already feel like you are partially withdrawing from opioids.
 You may have symptoms like anxiety, fever or chills, sweating, shakiness, nausea, vomiting or diarrhea.

 Plan to visit your doctor approximately one to two days after stopping methadone.
 They can monitor your symptoms and decide the best time for you to take your first dose of Suboxone.

 4. Find the Right Dose of Suboxone

-Be open and honest with your team about how you’re feeling to make the experience as quick and efficient as possible.
-Your doctor may start you on a dose of Suboxone, monitor your symptoms, and then increase or decrease your dose accordingly.
+Be open and honest with your team about how you feel to make the experience as quick and efficient as possible.
+Your doctor may start you on a dose of Suboxone, monitor your symptoms and then increase or decrease your dose accordingly.

-Moving from one medication to another could be just right for you and your OUD.
+Moving from one medication to another could be right for you and your OUD.
 But the process can be uncomfortable, especially for people taking large doses of methadone.